 The only downside of Tor browser is its speed.
 Because of bouncing of internet traffic to multiple tunnels before getting to the destination makes Tor browser less fast than other anonymous browsers.
 But it wouldn’t be an issue if you are using a speedy internet connection.
 However, when it comes to the protection of online privacy — nothing matters.

 Available on: Windows, Mac, Linux

 2. Epic Privacy Browser

-Epic browser is a Chromium-based anonymous web browser come with the ability to stops 600+ tracking attempts in an average browsing session.
+Epic browser is a Chromium-based anonymous web browser comes with the ability to stop 600+ tracking attempts in an average browsing session.
 Epic restricts websites from showing ads, fingerprinting, crypto mining, ultrasound signaling and more.

 Available on: Windows, Mac

 Comodo created two flavors of anonymous browsers.
 One named Comodo Dragon — a Chromium-based secure web browser comes with all of Chrome’s features plus an unparalleled level of security and privacy.
 And the other is named Comodo IceDragon — based on Mozilla Firefox which features several security, performance and feature enhancements over the core build.

 Both these Comodo privacy web browsers possess top-level security features to anonymize your browsing data from a third party.
 One of the notable features available on the free version is the virtualized mode that isolates the browser from the host system.
 This can be attained by installing Comodo’s free antivirus software, Comodo Internet Security (CIS).